Effective Punishment for Subs: A Comprehensive Guide for D/s Dynamics

 Why is understanding the role of punishment important?

-Well, to figure out what to actually do to your sub to punish them, you need to figure out how to make them feel the way you want them to feel.
+Well, to figure out what to actually do punish your sub, you need to figure out how to make them feel the way you want them to feel.
 And to figure out how you want them to feel, you need to know why you’re doing what you’re doing.

 Hopefully, you’re with me so far.